Germany captain Alexandra Popp retires from national team – DW – 09/30/2024

 With the rest of the season remaining on her contract at Wolfsburg, her future at club level is unclear.

-"If she stays healthy, which we all hope, it doesn't have to be the end," Wolfsburg's sporting director, Ralf Kellermann, stressed towards the end of the 2023-24 campaign.
+"If she stays healthy, which we all hope, it doesn't have to be the end," Wolfsburg's sporting director, Ralf Kellermann, stressed toward the end of the 2023-24 campaign.

 He also hinted that Popp could remain with Wolfsburg in a different role after she hangs up her boots entirely.